 PATSCAN VRS harnesses existing security camera infrastructure, and marries Patriot One’s proprietary Artificial Intelligence (AI) technology to visually scan for weapons, disturbances and suspicious behavior.
 The AI tech automatically scans images and alerts security personnel of any potential threats.

-The latest addition to their security suite is the PATSCAN STS.
+The third addition to their security suite is the PATSCAN STS.
 This technology offers a detection device that scans for and identifies potentially lethal airborne chemicals and explosives with a parts-per-billion sensitivity.
 Again, this technology is part of the AI system, and it alerts officials of combined possible threats to security personnel autonomously.